 Top the cheese with the Panko/butter mixture.

 Bake in a 375 degree oven for about 10 to 12 minutes.
 You will notice that the cheese will melt and the breadcrumb topping will turn a golden brown.
+Broil for the last minute or so.
 Remove from oven and top with lemon zest and a few of the leftover bacon pieces.
 Serve immediately with fresh lemon wedges.
 ENJOY these elegant Oysters Rockefeller!
 If you love oysters, you will enjoy my recipes for Southern Fried Oysters and Grilled Oysters.